Wondermondo 🢖 Categories of wonders 🢖 Geological wonders 🢖 Volcanoes

 What are volcanoes?

-Over the last 10,000 years in some 1,500 places around the Earth through the crust of the planet has been emitted lava, ash and gases from the mantle of Earth.
+Over the last 10,000 years in some 1,500 places around the Earth through the crust of the planet has been emitted lava, ash, and gases from the mantle of Earth.
 Each of these places could be considered to be an active volcano.
-Every year some 50 – 70 volcanoes are erupting, at any moment there are some 20 – 30 eruptions on-going.
+Every year some 50 – 70 volcanoes are erupting, at any moment there are some 20 – 30 eruptions ongoing.

-Best known and visually most impressive are stratovolcanoes – tall and conical mountains with a vent which opens in the summit.
+Best known and visually most impressive are stratovolcanoes – tall and conical mountains with a vent that opens in the summit.
 But there are other types of volcanoes as well, such as shield volcanoes and fissure vents – linear rows of smaller volcanoes or even open fissures.
 Not always it is easy to decide whether the diverse closely located volcanic features are parts of a single volcano or separate volcanoes.